Greece's FinMin satisfied with bank results, optimistic on recap

 “The numbers, particularly under the baseline scenario, are satisfactory,” Tsakalotos told Reuters.

-“We have indications that the European Bank of Reconstruction and Development will participate (in the recapitalisation of the banks).
-This is a good sign for private investors and Greek citizens because it marks a long-term coimmittment to the banking sector,” he said.
+“We have indications that the European Bank of Reconstruction and Development will participate (in the recapitalization of the banks).
+This is a good sign for private investors and Greek citizens because it marks a long-term commitment to the banking sector,” he said.

-“We have every reason to be optimistic that the recapitalisation process will be concluded by the end of the year.”
-(Reporting By Renee Maltezou)
+“We have every reason to be optimistic that the recapitalization process will be concluded by the end of the year.”